 You’re probably familiar with hydrogen peroxide and know it can be used to whiten teeth, sterilize a cut, or as a mouthwash.
 However, do you know about food grade hydrogen peroxide?

-Watch below or read on to learn about the basics, benefits, and uses of food grade hydrogen peroxide.
+Watch my video or read the transcription below to learn about the basics, benefits, and uses of food grade hydrogen peroxide.

 What Is Food Grade Hydrogen Peroxide?